Silk Culture in Ancient China

 Among the inscriptions on bones and turtle shells discovered in the ruins of Yin (殷墟), capital of Shang dynasty (商, ca. 1600-1046 BC), there are numerous references to silkworms, the Morus alba or mulberry tree and silk.

-This reinforces the thesis that silkworm rearing and silk weaving were already an important part of the lives of the people of that .
+This reinforces the thesis that silkworm rearing and silk weaving were already an important part of the lives of the people of that time.

 Silk Culture in Ancient China-3

 Because of its rich colors and patterns, silk played an important role in ancient solemnities and ceremonies and also originated a rich folk tradition.
-The Book of Rites (礼记) states that only members of the may silk.
+The of Rites (礼记) states that only members of the royal may wear silk.

 The earliest references to this issue in The Classic of History (尚书) are those contained in the “twelve indications,” which set forth the twelve types of decorations and patterns established for the emperor and his ministers in order to show their ranks and dignities.